Future of the Indian Air Force: Previous attempts

 Another tender, worth ₹9000 crore, was launched on 16 September 2010 and requests for proposal were sent to all the vendors involved earlier along with Antonov.
 While Lockheed Martin and Boeing did not respond to the tender, Antonov had been disqualified on technical fields.
 The commercial bids from Airbus and Ilyushin was opened in November 2012 where the quoted base price for Il-78 was lower than A330 MRTT.
 However, the MRTT had a better value and was selected as L1 bidder when maintenance and fuel costs were included as factors.
 This calculation was as per the government’s new Life‑Cycle Cost (LCC) evaluation in its new Defence Procurement Procedure (DPP) of 2008—which assesses total ownership costs over an aircraft’s service life.
 By January 2013, India chose the MRTT as the "preferred bid" after a series of flight tests which included refuelling multiple fighter jet types using the aircraft along with operations from high-altitude airbases.
 Airbus expected the deal to be finalised by the end of that year.
 However, in July 2016, Airbus was notified by the Indian MoD that the RFP was again retracted.
-After ceasing negotiations and scrapping the $2 billion worth tender due to "very high" life cycle costs as well as objections for the LCC calculations, the Indian Air Fore also considered "direct strategic purchase" of the FRAs for its immediate requirements.
+After ceasing negotiations and scrapping the $2 billion worth tender due to "very high" life cycle costs as well as objections for the LCC calculations, the Indian Air Force also considered "direct strategic purchase" of the FRAs for its immediate requirements.
 The new FRA fleet was to be based at Panagarh Air Force Station in the eastern sector.
 Another factor for cancellation was an ongoing CBI probe in India on a separate deal that Aribus signed with India's Civil Aviation Ministry.
 Airbus was cleared of allegations in 2024.